Anjaam: Plot

 Shivani Chopra is an air hostess for Air India.
 She lives with her sister Padmisha and her brother-in-law Mohanlal, who is a drunkard and bets all the money he can find on horse races.
 Shivani meets Vijay Agnihotri, a wealthy industrialist who is instantly infatuated with her, but she shows no interest in him.
 Vijay is the owner of his family industries; he first tries to get Shivani to model for them, but she does not even consider it.
-He continues to pursue her to be his lover, but is rejected every time.
+He continues to pursue her to be her lover, but is rejected every time.
 Vijay informs his mother, Padma, that he will only marry Shivani.

 When they approach Shivani's family for her hand in marriage, they see that Shivani is marrying Ashok Chopra, an Air India pilot.
 Vijay is heartbroken, shocked, and disappointed, while Shivani and Ashok get posted right after their wedding and move to America.

 Four years later, Vijay cannot forget Shivani and turns down all the marriage proposals brought by his mother.
 Shivani and Ashok have a daughter, Pinky.
 Shivani left her job as an air hostess and began volunteering at a hospital for the mentally and physically disabled.
 Vijay befriends Ashok in hopes of getting closer to Shivani.
 He plans to start his own airline, where he hires Ashok as a general manager with a high salary.
 Unaware of Vijay's intentions, Ashok doesn't believe Shivani who tries to convince him of Vijay's true colours.

 Vijay gives Shivani and Ashok a new company home.
 After moving in, Shivani finds out she is pregnant.
 She shares the news with her husband, but Vijay interrupts, revealing that he's used Shivani's photos as advertisements for the new airline.
 This enrages Shivani, who demands that Vijay leave and then insists that Ashok quit his job as well as the new house, and that she will work to support the family instead.
 Insulted and angered, Ashok slaps and disowns Shivani, who leaves the house, much to his great regret.